• Skip to primary navigation

 Tweet

-These hidden liver meatballs are so tender, juicy and flavorful and the best of all is that nobody could tell it has sneaked in liver in it.
-I call them Hanaa's nutrient bombs.
+These hidden liver meatballs are so tender, juicy, and flavorful, and the best of all is that nobody could tell it has sneaked in liver in it.
+They are genuinely super liver balls.

 picture of a plate full of meatballs with parsley leaf as garnish

-Organ meats are the most nutrient-dense foods but many people have a hard time consuming them due to the intense flavor.
-I am always trying to develop recipes with ingredients packed full of nutrients such as liver to include in my weekly dinners or lunches to feed my family and especially my kids.
+Organ meats are the most nutrient-dense foods, but many people have a hard time consuming them due to the intense flavor.
+I am always trying to develop recipes with ingredients packed full of nutrients, such as liver, to include in my weekly dinners or lunches to feed my family and especially my little kids.

 This is the easiest way to disguise the taste of liver because some people don't even want to give it a try.
 So this is truly a great recipe to get some natural B vitamins.